 Living in Black Bear Country

-When living in bear-active areas please keep a clean yard – free from any odorous attractants (including food and nonfood items).
+When living in bear-active areas please keep a clean yard that is free from any odorous attractants (including food and nonfood items).
 You may save yourself problems and save a bear’s life by following these simple guidelines.

 Bear Country Guidelines